-So if you're thinking about slaving away to tell a story, it had better be burning inside you.
-Because that passion is pure gold.
-That longing is a pure, unadulterated gift--and no one knows it but you right now, but that's okay.
-You're enough.
+Anyone slaving away to tell a story had better have it burning inside them.
+That passion is pure gold.
+That longing is a pure, unadulterated gift and even if no one knows it but you right now, that's okay.

-Every important book starts with a passionate desire.
-And that desire leads to 2 radical questions:
+Every remarkable book starts with that passion.
+Which leads to 2 questions:

 Why is this passion in me?